 There are various approaches to therapy and differing levels of qualification.

-I trained in Person-Centred Approach (PCA) at the University of Salford and am qualified to Level 7, holding a Post Graduate Diploma in Counselling and Psychotherapy.
-I have also trained in Cognitive Behavioural Therapy (CBT), hold a Certificate in Transactional Analysis (TA) theory and am committed to Continuing Professional Development (CPD), regularly attending additional training courses.
+I trained in Person-Centered Approach (PCA) at the University of Salford and am qualified to Level 7, holding a Post Graduate Diploma in Counselling and Psychotherapy.
+I have also trained in Cognitive Behavioural Therapy (CBT), hold a Certificate in Transactional Analysis (TA) theory, Focus Oriented Therapy and short-term solution focused therapy and am committed to Continuing Professional Development (CPD), regularly attending additional training courses.
+I have also undertaken specific Couples Counselling training.

 Being a member of the British Association of Counselling and Psychotherapy (BACP), I adhere to their code of ethical practice and undertake regular Supervision to ensure I am working in the best way possible with you.
-I am covered by Enhanced DBS clearance at various establishments where I practice and hold Professional Indemnity Insurance.
+I hold Professional Indemnity Insurance.

 I am passionate about therapy being accessible to all.
-I have worked with a local charitable organisation, Path Counselling in Trafford, MIND, a national charitable organisation and at two prisons within the Greater Manchester/Cheshire area, and currently offer EAP counselling in addition to holding private sessions in Sale, Wilmslow and Hale.
+I have worked with a local charitable organisation, Path Counselling in Trafford, MIND, a national charitable organisation and at two prisons within the Greater Manchester/Cheshire area, and currently offer short-term solution focused EAP counselling in addition to holding private sessions for individuals and couples either face-to-face in both Warton and Lancaster or via Zoom nationwide.

 Areas of counselling I deal with